 Pin it to save for later!
 (Full sized image can be found by clicking the Pin It button on our floating social media share menu)

 PS: If you scrolled to the bottom of the page to see whether this was a sponsored post, it wasn’t.
-We honestly just really liked this La Serrana in Salento!
+We honestly just really liked La Serrana in Salento!
 That said, please note that if you book through Hostelworld using our affiliate link, we will receive a small commission at no extra cost to you.
 Oh!
 And thanks to clandestino_20 on flickr for his original photo, which we edited for our feature photo under Creative Commons license 2.0.